hercule115/myShellyEM/README.md

 Results are provided as a JSON entity containing various information depending on the command provided on the cmdline:

 - Local/Standalone mode: You run the tool locally on the system where the tool is installed.
-If no commznd is provided on the command line, the full status of the device is provided.
+If no command is provided on the command line, the full status of the device is provided.

 ## Examples: